dmfiel/ps-mod18-pro-tasker-back-end/README.md

 - POST /api/projects
   - Create a new project assigned as owned by the current user.
+- POST /api/projects/:id/tasks
+  - Create a new task for a project.
 - GET /api/projects
   - Get all projects owned by the currently logged-in user.
 - GET /api/projects/:id
   - Get a single project by its ID.
+- GET /api/projects/:id/tasks
+  - Get all tasks for a project.
 - PUT /api/projects/:id
   - Update a project.
 - DELETE /api/projects/:id